 The earlier you can spot and fix a quality issue, the more time and money it saves you.
 Those issues collect more and more expensive moss as they roll down the hill of production.

 Kala has begun using the Surface Analyst as a process control technique beyond incoming material cleanliness.
-Because it was such a powerful asset in one part of production, they’ve expanded its use to validate the corona treatment of their film as a pre-printing quality control measure.
+Because it was such a powerful asset in one part of the production, they’ve expanded its use to validate the corona treatment of their film as a pre-printing quality control measure

 Incorporating the Surface Analyst into their production process more broadly has already shown Kala its usefulness in nearly every aspect of manufacturing, which is something outside the capabilities of lab instruments or traditional surface quality tests like dyne inks or water break tests.

 Chai says, “The Surface Analyst is certainly a part of our validation process internally.
 As we start laminating structures together, we're measuring the impact of our treatments on polypropylene or polyester and a myriad of different structures.
-It was helpful just recently through an issue we had with our lamination process, just being able to have that data and the ability to look at it in context of everything else to make sure that nothing was out of spec.
+It was helpful just recently through an issue we had with our lamination process, just having that data and the ability to look at it in the context of everything else to make sure that nothing was out of spec.
 We're using it in product development as well, very heavily.

-Kala kept up it’s legacy of staying on the cutting edge of technology and processes that push their industry further by partnering with Brighton Science and adopting a more accurate, fast, reliable and easy method of measuring surface quality.
+Kala kept up its legacy of staying on the cutting edge of technology and processes that push its industry further by partnering with Brighton Science and adopting a more accurate, fast, reliable, and easy method of measuring surface quality.